A Journey Within and Beyond Panic Disorder

-Healing from panic disorder starts with creating longer and longer lasting feelings of deep safety, peace, comfort and wellbeing in the body.
-Many therapies help a woman create feelings of safety for herself, including Somatic Experiencing, Massage, Expressive Arts, and healing groups.
+Panic disorder therapy and healing start with creating longer and longer-lasting feelings of deep safety, peace, comfort, and wellbeing in the body.
+Many panic disorder therapy programs help a woman create feelings of safety for herself, including (but not limiting to):